passal/superhero-react/README.md

 paste (replace) it in "public" folder inside full-backend

-Move to full-backend (cd .. ; cd full-backend) and “npm run”
+Move to full-backend (cd .. ; cd full-backend) and “npm start”

 go to http://localhost:5000/